GandalfTea/personalwiki/README.md

 ### Versions

 #### 0.1
 This prototype version focuses only on the Cell functionality.
-Front end is done in React.js featuring cell selection and modification and Markdown / LaTeX rendering and editing.
-The backend is a Django webserver with a sqlite relational database.
+Front end is done in React.js featuring cell selection and modification with Markdown / LaTeX rendering and editing.
+Data is served through a REST API.
+The backend is a Django WSGI webserver with a sqlite relational database.
 The model is:

 ```python
 class Notebook(models.Model):